deep011/redis-cluster-tool/README.md

         cluster_config_set            :Set config to every node in the cluster. cluster_config_rewrite        :Rewrite every node config to echo node for the cluster. node_list                     :List the nodes
         del_keys                      :Delete keys in the cluster.
-The keys must match a given glob-style pattern.
+The keys must match a given glob-style pattern.(This command not block the redis)

 ## Explanation